 Photography Fees, Rates & Prices in Singapore

 My rates may not tally with the "market rates".
-I quote everyone in such a way that the amount of my effort and quality of art work will at least be partially compensated.
-Everyone's requirements are unique and thus there is no one exact price catered to all individuals.
+I quote everyone in such a way that the amount of my talent, effort and quality of art work will at least be partially compensated.
+Everyone's requirement is unique and thus there is no one exact price catered to all individuals.
 Artistic value is something that is determined by everyone differently.

 To me, photography is an art and has its value.
 I do not do price war with other talents just to secure more projects.
 I also have limited time and energy (I exhaust myself for every shoot to get the best quality pictures possible, and I try hard to increase quantity by being pro-active during the entire shoot), and thus I can only take up a number of projects within the same period.